Smokers cough: Introduction

 A diagnosis of smokers cough and underlying chronic bronchitis or acute bronchitis may be delayed or missed because some symptoms, are similar to symptoms of other diseases.
 These include upper respiratory infection, influenza, lung cancer, and pneumonia.

-A diagnosis of chronic bronchitis may be delayed or missed because the symptoms generally develop slowly over years ...more misdiagnosis »
+A diagnosis of chronic bronchitis may be delayed or missed because the symptoms generally develop ...more misdiagnosis »

 Symptoms of Smokers cough